jlmelville/uwot/README.md

 calculation and using the scaled PCA (`init = "spca"`) instead.
 * For supervised dimensionality reduction using a numeric vector, only the Euclidean distance is supported for building the target graph.
-* `R CMD check` currently reports two notes: `GNU make is a SystemRequirements.`, which is expected and due to using RcppParallel.
-On Linux only, it also notes that the `libs` sub-directory is over 1 MB (in fact, it's currently closer to 6MB).
+* `R CMD check` currently reports the following note:
+`GNU make is a SystemRequirements.`, which is expected and due to using RcppParallel.
+On Linux, it sometimes notes that the `libs` sub-directory is over 1 MB.
 I am unsure if this is anything to worry about.

 ## Other Methods